 SetAsync(key, value)

-Save data to a key in the DataStore (overwrite)
+Save (overwrite) data in the key in the Datastore object

 local DataStoreService = game:GetService("DataStoreService")